 Apart from the health insurance you also need a banking account.
 Our recommendation is DKB, they have special deals for students and trainees.
 Setting up an account doesn’t take long, they work fully online.
 For more information read this post about the best banking accounts for students in Germany.

 What is a Vocational Training for Nursing?

-Vocational training also known as the Nursing Apprenticeship program, its a very popular way to become a nurse in Germany.
-Program was made for people who are interested in pursuing a nurse career in Germany but don’t have the required education.
+Vocational training is also known as the Nursing Apprenticeship program, it’s a very popular way to become a nurse in Germany.
+The program was made for people who are interested in pursuing a nurse career in Germany but don’t have the required education.

 Basically, the training takes place at a nursing school, which has the necessary state recognition.
 It usually lasts for 3 years and ends with the state examination.